Hair decline and hair loss

 Hair follicle constantly regenerates and has numerous functions and the most important ones are protection and sensation.
 In people of all races hair is one of the most important sociological and psychological characteristics.

-Hair grows in its cycles: anagen 2 – 6 years, telogen 2 – 3 months, catagen (hair loss phase).
+Hair grows in its cycles: anagen phase 2 – 6 years, telogen phase 2 – 3 months, catagen phase (hair loss phase).
 In anagen phase or the growth phase there should be 80 to 90% of hair root and in catagen cycle (period of hair loss) around 1%.

 There is a number of conditions associated with hair loss.
 Firs of all comes a completely natural process of hair loss after child delivery.
 When a woman is pregnant she has a high level of progesterone and hair that would usually fall out stops in the so called telogen phase for all the nine months of the pregnancy.
 After the delivery there is a sudden drop in female hormones in the organism and therefore a massive hair loss.
 In some women even baldness can occur in some areas of the scalp.
 This process is completely reversible.
 Around 20% of the population experiences seasonal hair loss, commonly in September and October.
 In people with a lack of iron, the hair grows very thin and separated.
 After substitution the hair volume returns completely.